 No total score or subscores will be reported.
 Candidates will only receive a final result of pass or fail.

-Due to content, format and delivery changes that are specific to the October 2020 and February 2021 MCCQE Part II sessions, we cannot statistically link the total scores to those on the previous exams (i.e., the MCCQE Part II implemented between October 2018 and October 2019), or to those on future exams.
+Due to content, format and delivery changes that are specific to the February 2021 MCCQE Part II session, we cannot statistically link the total scores to those on the previous exams (i.e., the MCCQE Part II implemented between October 2018 and October 2019), or to those on future exams.
 To support valid interpretation and use of exam results without advantaging or disadvantaging candidates over time, total scores will therefore not be reported.
-Consequently, we cannot apply the same previously established MCCQE Part II pass score to the October 2020 and February 2021 sessions.
+Consequently, we cannot apply the same previously established MCCQE Part II pass score to the February 2021 session.